m3047/trualias/Grammar.md

 `CHAR()` also allows negative indexing just for the character offset, which is also one-based (which will confuse coding types even more because that's the way they expect it to work).

+**Account and alias indexing:**

+Indexing of identifiers also supports the two special values `account` and `alias` in addition to an integer value.
+These reference the account and alias respectively. _These operate even if the account and/or alias are not present in the match expression._

 **Multiple identifiers:** It is possible to perform more than one identifier match in a match expression.
 For instance the following two expressions are (almost) identical: